 Wisdom Tooth Removal

 The removal of wisdom tooth is a highly common procedure.
 At Frederick Street Dental Care, our experienced dentists will thoroughly evaluate the condition of your wisdom teeth and determine the need for their removal.
-Choosing a Specialist Oral Surgeon is a crucial factor in the care and outcome that you receive.
-Our Specialist Oral Surgeon Dr Besi is committed to provide you with the highest level of care during and after your surgical treatment.
+Choosing a specialist oral surgeon is a crucial factor in the care and outcome that you receive.
+Our specialist team is committed to provide you with the highest level of care during and after your surgical treatment.

 Our private Wisdom Tooth Extraction service is available 7 days a week, both to patients registered with the practice and to new patients.
 Other dental practices routinely refer patients who require urgent complex teeth extractions to our clinic for treatment.